Lance Armstrong: USADA investigation and limited confession: 2011–2013

 After years of public denials, in a January 2013 interview with Oprah Winfrey, Armstrong reversed course and made a "limited confession" to doping.
 While admitting wrongdoing in the interview, he also said it was "absolutely not" true that he was doping in 2009 or 2010, and claimed that the last time he "crossed the line" was in 2005.
 He also denied pressuring team-mates into doping.
 In September 2013, he was asked by UCI's new president, Brian Cookson, to testify about his doping.
 Armstrong refused to testify until and unless he received complete amnesty, which Cookson said was most unlikely to happen.
 (Note: In return for co-operating with USADA (during its investigation in 2012), Armstrong's teammates were given reduced bans in line with WADA guidelines allowing reduction of ban for "Significant Co-Operation".
 Armstrong made demands in return for testifying completely.
 Brian Cookson of the UCI said that it was most unlikely that the USADA would agree to Armstrong's demands.
 In response to that, Armstrong refused to testify.)

 After USADA's report, all of Armstrong's sponsors dropped him.
 He reportedly lost $75 million of sponsorship income in a day.
 On May 28, 2013, Nike announced that it would be cutting all ties to Livestrong.
 In the aftermath of Armstrong's fall from grace, a CNN article wrote that, "The epic downfall of cycling's star, once an idolized icon of millions around the globe, stands out in the history of professional sports."
 In a 2015 interview with BBC News, Armstrong stated that if it were still 1995, he would "probably do it again".

+In August 2016 Armstrong's doping ban from competing from sports outside cycling was partially lifted.